prudhvich871/SnakeGameAI/README.md

 1. **Code Repository:** Includes the game environment, RL algorithm, and trained model.
 2. **Report:** This blog post serves as a comprehensive summary of the project.
-3. **Trained Model:** The Q-table or DQN model for playing Snake autonomously.
+3. **Trained Model:** The Q-table or DQN model for playing Snake autonomously
-4. **Source Code with Reproducibility:** The repository will include the following:
-   - A `requirements.txt` file specifying all dependencies.
-   - Python 3 code for all components of the project.
-   - Additional build/run scripts or a Makefile for ease of execution.

 ---